 A. Yes.
 In assessing the contributions each party has made to the acquisition, conservation and improvement of the pool of property, the financial, non-financial and family welfare contributions such as homemaker and parent contributions made by each party are considered, as are the timing and significance of those contributions.
 Each contribution will not be considered in isolation, and must be weighed and considered overall to reach an outcome or agreement.

 Q. If my spouse acquires property following our separation, am I entitled to any of it?

-You can learn more about divorce settlements by reading our booklet The Guide To Family Law.
+You can learn more about divorce and de facto relationship property settlements by reading our booklet The Guide To Family Law.